Overview of Dance Organizations

 The Sufi Ruhaniat International (Ruhaniat) is the initatory spiritual order created by the founder of the Dances of Universal Peace, Murshid Samuel L. Lewis.
 The Dances of Universal Peace and Walking Concentrations are a primary practice among Ruhaniat initiates.
 The Ruhaniat holds all rights to the published and unpublished teachings of Murshid Samuel L. Lewis, including the Dances of Universal Peace (as a name and body of work) and the Walking Concentrations he began.
 The spiritual transmission of the Dances of Universal Peace, and all other practices initiated by Murshid Samuel L. Lewis are the ultimate responsibility of the Jamiat Khas (esoteric governing council) of the Ruhaniat under the supervision of the Spiritual Director (Pir) of the Ruhaniat.
 This includes responsibility for training, the relationship between students and teachers, and certification in the Dances and Walks.
 Shabda Kahn, the Pir of the Ruhaniat serves as the Spiritual Guide of the Dances of Universal Peace.

 The Guidance Council holds in trust the transmission of the Dances of Universal Peace and Walking Concentrations in the lineage of Murshid Samuel L. Lewis.
 Four to six Senior Mentors are appointed on a rotating basis by the Pir of the Sufi Ruhaniat International, who is the Spiritual Guide of the Dances of Universal Peace.
-The Guidance Council has the responsibility of guiding leaders and mentors by encouraging their spiritual expansion and personal development, supporting learning opportunities, determining requirements for level acknowledgment, and upholding standards of conduct and human relationship that are in keeping with the transmission of the Dances of Universal Peace.
+The Guidance Council has the responsibility of guiding leaders and mentors by encouraging their spiritual expansion and personal development, supporting learning opportunities, setting guidelines for certification and for mentor acknowledgements, recognizing mentors, and upholding standards of conduct and human relationship that are in keeping with the transmission of the Dances of Universal Peace.
 The Guidance Council keeps in communication with the Spiritual Guide, who provides assistance as required.

 The Leaders Guild is the collective body of all mentored dance leaders.
 Leaders Guild members are responsible for carrying and nurturing the living stream of the Dances of Universal Peace and the Walking Concentrations through leadership that reflects ongoing spiritual and personal development.
 When someone becomes a mentored dance leader they automatically become a member of the Leaders Guild, if they abide by the Agreements in the Leaders Guild Guidelines, keep an active relationship with their mentor, and remain current with annual Leaders Guild fees.